1993 Australian federal election: Background

 The Australian Electoral Study conducted after the election showed 70 per cent of respondents had tuned in to the Keating-Hewson televised debates, the highest ever viewership for Australian election debates.
 Nine Network debates saw the infamous "worm" being introduced for the first time to its screens during the debate.
 The "worm" wriggled along the bottom of the screen, rising and falling away on the reactions of a chosen audience.
 It was reported that Keating scored big-time with the worm when he savaged Hewson over his plans for a GST during the debate.

-The election-eve Newspoll reported the Liberal/National Coalition on a 50.5 percent two-party-preferred vote, with Paul Keating's personal ratings being significantly negative.
+The election-eve Newspoll reported the Liberal Party and National Party Coalition on a 50.5 percent two-party-preferred vote, with Paul Keating's personal ratings being significantly negative.

 For the first time since the 1966 election, an incumbent government had increased their two-party-preferred vote.

-There was an unusual circumstance in the division of Dickson.
+There was an unusual circumstance in the division of Dickson (QLD).
 One of the candidates, an independent, died very shortly before the election, making it necessary to hold a supplementary election on 17 April.
 Following the return of the Labor Party to government, Keating announced the makeup of the Second Keating Ministry to be sworn in on 24 March, but kept the portfolio of Attorney-General of Australia open for Michael Lavarch subject to him winning Dickson on 17 April.
 He won the seat, and was appointed to the ministry on 27 April.